eugeneford/descop/README.md

 > - Eugene Ford, author

 Library can be used both in Node.js and directly in Browser.
-It is well-documented and completely covered with test specs (excluding webpack bundling definitions and expressions).
+It is well-documented and completely covered with test specs (excluding webpack bundling definitions and external modules).

 If you want to add some features or to suggest any idea, feel free - [contributions are always welcome](#contributing-to-descop).